drupal-ukraine/dcamp-site/README.md

 - Open `.docksal/docksal.env` file
 - Find `IDE_ENABLED` and change value to `1`
 - Run `fin p restart`
-- In the your browser open [http://ide.dckyiv.docksal](http://ide.dckyiv.docksal) and enjoy you work!
+- In the your browser open [http://ide.dckyiv.docksal](http://ide.dckyiv.docksal) and enjoy your work and contribution!

 ### Access to local Database
-In the your browser open [http://pma.dckyiv.docksal](http://pma.dckyiv.docksal) and enjoy you work!
+In the your browser open [http://pma.dckyiv.docksal](http://pma.dckyiv.docksal) and enjoy your work and contribution!